SoftUni-Internal/interactive-content/EN/11-QA-Introduction/05-Testing.md

 Following factors are to be considered for a test execution process:

-* Based on a risk, select a subset of test suite to be executed for this cycle.
+* Based on risk, select a subset of a test suite to be executed for this cycle.
 * Assign the test cases in each test suite to testers for execution.
 * Execute tests, report bugs, and capture test status continuously.
 * Resolve blocking issues as they arise.
-* Report status, adjust assignments, and reconsider plans and priorities daily.
+* Report status, adjust assignments and reconsider plans and priorities daily.
 * Report test cycle findings and status.
 [/slide]

 [slide]
 # Test Exit Criteria

-The exit criteria get evaluated at the **end** of the testing cycle and is defined in Test Plan.
+The exit criteria get evaluated at the **end** of the testing cycle and are defined in Test Plan.

 It is the set of conditions or activities which **must be fulfilled** in order to conclude testing.